 Among renewable energy technologies, the bulk of blended finance activity is centered around building solar PV capacity - from 2017-2019 to 2020-2022 the share of solar PV projects as a proportion of all renewable energy deals only slightly declined from 75% to 72%.
-Comparatively, Convergence observes a decline in the frequency of blended finance for biomass, geothermal and hydroelectric projects over that timespan.
-The use of blended finance is increasingly infrequent for hydroelectric asset development for a number of reasons;
+Comparatively, Convergence observes a decline in the frequency of blended finance for the negative consequences for biodiversity

-the negative consequences for biodiversity due to altered river patterns and flooding are becoming mainstream considerations for investors;

-climate change is destabilizing water sources, leading to prolonged droughts or flooding that can greatly impact the viability of utility scale hydro plants;

-growing pressures on fresh water supplies due

-to population expansion, urbanization and climate change is elevating the economic and political risk of constructing new hydroelectric dams; and the macroeconomic environment has presented significant fundraising challenges to project developers, especially in the last year - total blended capital delivered to hydroelectric power projects fell by over 60% in 2022 from 2021 totals.
+- due to altered river patterns and flooding are becoming mainstream considerations for investors; - climate change is destabilizing water sources, 2 leading to prolonged droughts or flooding that can greatly impact the viability of utility scale hydro plants; - growing pressures on fresh water supplies due to population expansion, urbanization and climate change is elevating the economic and political risk of constructing new hydroelectric dams; and - the macroeconomic environment has presented significant fundraising challenges to project developers, especially in the last year total blended capital delivered to hydroelectric power projects fell by over 60% in 2022 from 2021 totals.

-Figure 40: Breakdown of renewable energy technologies financed through blended finance; proportion of all renewable energy deals, 2017-202212

-12 "Other" encompasses transactions targeting clean energy transitioning (i.e., fossil fuel to lower emission liquid petroleum gas to hybrid gas-renewable energy) but which are yet to incorporate a renewable energy source, and other technologies (hydrogen, carbon capture, tidal).
+Figure 40: Breakdown of renewable energy technologies financed through blended finance; proportion of all renewable energy deals, 2017-202212 energy) but which are yet to incorporate a renewable energy source, and other technologies (hydrogen, carbon capture, tidal).

-Interview with Cecilia Tam, Acting Head of Energy Investment Unit at the IEA
+Interview with Cecilia Tam, Acting Head of Energy Investment Unit at the IFA